 An actress, a painter and 3 classically trained musicians came to New York from Belgrade before the Balkan War to pursue their art and their dream.

-In the 1990s, they, along with the rest of the world, are stunned to watch bloody wars and ethnic violence unfold in the former Yugoslavia.
-The homeland they left no longer exists as they once knew it.
+In the 1990s, three female artists from Belgrade, along with the rest of the world, watched in disbelief as bloody wars and ethnic violence spread across the former Yugoslavia.
+The homeland they left behind no longer exists as they once knew it.
+In gripping yet empathetic images, the film sensitively approaches the artists and their work.
+Personal memories and reflections replace the flood of media reports.